 Editor's note: This post is by Gary Audin; due to an error in posting, its original byline was incorrectly posted.

-You would think that with the growth of SIP trunk deployments, the providers would be better at implementation and support.
-It does not seem so.
 What makes problem solving difficult is that five separate parties have an effect on the deployment success: The enterprise; PBX vendor; SBC/firewall vendor; the trunk provider; and the VAR/reseller.
 The problems may be the fault of any of these parties.

 Every year, The SIP School surveys the SIP trunk customer community and issues a free report.
 This year's version, "The SIP Survey 2013", gathered over 850 worldwide responses, about 350 more than last year, adding accuracy and credibility to the results.
 About 46% of the responses were from the U.S.